cpressey/Nested-Modal-Transducers/README.md

-hierarchically; much existing work on transducers emphasizes hooking the output of one transducer to the input of another (examples include Edward Kmett's [Data.Machine][]), but this style of composition figures not at all into the current work.
+hierarchically; much existing work on transducers emphasizes hooking the output of one transducer to the input of another (examples include Edward Kmett's [Data.Machine][]), but this sequential style of composition figures not at all into the current work.

 In a sense we have given a kind of design pattern for writing functions with the type `S × I → S × [O]`.
-We touched on `[S] × I → S × [O]` (in `transduceAll`).  `S × [I] → S × [O]` should be straightforward — but what algebraic properties does it have?
+We touched on `[S] × I → S × [O]` (in `transduceAll`) and `S × [I] → S × [O]` (in `rehearse`) — but what other algebraic properties does it have?
 And what happens when `I` = `O`?

-The preponderance of destructuring `let`s in the code examples here suggests there might be some monadic (or other higher-order) formulation that captures what we're doing.
+The preponderance of destructuring `let`s in the code examples here suggests there might be some higher-order formulation that captures what we're doing — maybe a monad, possibly even an arrow.
 On the other hand, the problem of constructing a state machine (or in our case, a modal transducer) does not, so far as I've seen, readily lend itself to a combinator approach.